 The island is home to a huge population of black bears, so you’ll definitely be able to shoot some beautiful natural wildlife photography if you choose.
 You can also arrange to salmon fishing off the island as well as canoeing.
 There’s a cute lighthouse to visit on the island too.

-You can book a bear watching trip to Admirality Island here to see Pack Creek Bear Viewing Area from Juneau.
+You can book a bear-watching trip to Admiralty Island here to see Pack Creek Bear Viewing Area from Juneau.
 You will take a float plane to Tongass National Forest where you will Kayak through Alaska’s Inside Passage to Admiralty Island to the viewing area.
-They don’t call this bear country for nothing!

-- We took this whale watching adventure combined with the Mendenhall Glacier tour on our first trip to Juneau.
+- We booked this adventure that combined whale watching with a hike to the Mendenhall Glacier tour on our first trip to Juneau.

-- But if you want to only see whales without the glacier, this tour is a great option where you’ll spend 2 hours on Auke Bay Harbor in search of Humpback whales but also keep your eye out for orca, bald eagles, and sea lions
+- But if you want to do some whale watching without the glacier, this tour is a great option that my paretns did.
+You’ll enjoy a two hour boat ride on Auke Bay Harbor in search of Humpback whales but also keep your eye out for orca, bald eagles, and sea lions

 To get a real understanding of any city, it is a good idea to visit a city museum.
 Historic downtown Juneau Alaska and the area have quite a few museums where you can explore its mining history as well as important artifacts from all over Alaska.

 The Last Chance Mining Museum sits on an old gold mine and contains old mining artifacts.
-The Last Chance Mining Museum operates seasonally so it’s best to call ahead before visiting.
+It operates seasonally so it’s best to call ahead before visiting.

 The Alaska State Museum has a wealth of artifacts including fine art and old tools.
 You will also learn about ancient fishing and forestry traditions thanks to the thoughtfully curated displays curated by the staff at the Alaska State Museum.

-If you’ve only got about an hour before boarding your cruise then check out the Juneau Douglas City Museum.
+If you’ve only got about an hour before boarding your cruise ship then check out the Juneau Douglas City Museum.
 This city museum is full of historical information but is smaller than the other museums, which means you can get more information in less time.
-Juneau Douglas City Museum is just a short walk from where the ships dock so you can get there and back fast.
+It is just a short walk from where the ships dock so you can get there and back fast.